 Houston’s location in the south-central U.S. strategically places it equidistant from the nation’s major population centers – New York (1,631 miles) and Los Angeles (1,550 miles).
 Connection to major national and international locations is facilitated through Houston’s excellent transportation infrastructure, which includes the George Bush Intercontinental Airport, William P. Hobby Airport, Ellington Field, Port Houston and the well-integrated mainline railroads and trucking system serving the area.

-In the Houston MSA, an extensive freeway system spans 747 miles.
-The Grand Parkway’s extension linking Hwy 290 to I-45 and I-45 to Hwy 59 - segments F-1, F-2 and G on the map to the right - opened to traffic in the Last quarter of 2016, adding 38 miles of tolled roadway.
+In the Houston nine-county MSA, an extensive highway system spans 1,798 centerline miles.
+The Grand Parkway’s extension linking Hwy 290 to I-45 and I-45 to Hwy 59 - segments F-1, F-2 and G on the map to the right - opened to traffic in the first quarter of 2016, adding 38 miles of tolled roadway.
 Once the entire project is completed, the Grand Parkway will mark Houston’s third outer loop, improving Houston’s traffic flow immensely and thus allowing more flexibility when deciding where to work and where to live.
 Segments H, I-1 and I-2B are next up for expansion, with construction expected to be completed in 2021.